Check Your Head: Critical reception

+Legacy

 In a retrospective review, AllMusic editor Stephen Thomas Erlewine said that on Check Your Head, the Beastie Boys "repositioned themselves as a lo-fi, alt-rock groove band" who "had not abandoned rap, but it was no longer the foundation of their music, it was simply the most prominent in a thick pop-culture gumbo".
 He cited the album's "earth-bound D.I.Y." approach as "a big reason why it turned out to be an alt-rock touchstone of the '90s, something that both set trends and predicted them."
 The A.V.
 Clubs Nathan Rabin called it "a dorm-room staple and cultural touchstone" that "was just as radical a reinvention" as Paul's Boutique and marked the group's "strangely organic evolution into adventurous sonic astronauts".

 In 1995, Alternative Press placed Check Your Head at number 23 on its list of the top 99 albums released from 1985 to 1995.
 Four years later, Spin listed Check Your Head as the twelfth-best album of the 1990s.
 In 2022, Pitchfork ranked it as the 67th-best album of the 1990s, praising the album's funk-inspired instrumentals.
 It was ranked at number 261 in the 2020 edition of Rolling Stones "500 Greatest Albums of All Time" list.